mauritsvanrees/rediscounter/README.rst

 There are a few elements in this code:

 - A ``bootstrap.py`` and ``buildout.cfg`` so you can use buildout_ to
   set everything up for testing.
+Tested with Python 2.6.

 - A Redis_ server, setup by buildout.
 Start it with ``bin/redis-server``.